Szpadel/powermeal-ai-choice/migration-plan.md

 - Begin Phase 2: Implement new data models
 - Create structures for new PowerFoods API
 - Start with ClientDietsResponse, ClientDiet, MenuResponse, etc.

+### Phase 2 Completion Notes (2025-01-13)

+**Completed Actions:**
+- Implemented all new data structures in `src/serde.rs`:
+  - ClientDietsResponse & ClientDietsData for diet listing
+  - ClientDiet with all fields from API specification
+  - ClientDietDetails & DietDetailsData for detailed diet information
+  - ClientDietItem for individual diet days
+  - DishInfo for basic dish information within diet items
+  - MenuResponse & MenuDish for menu operations with full nutritional data
+  - DishUpdateRequest for updating dish selections
+  - DeliveryConfig, DeliveryData & DeliveryRule for delivery configuration
+- Added proper serde derives (Debug, Deserialize, Serialize, Clone) to all structures
+- Added serde rename attributes where needed (e.g., totalDays → total_days)
+- Used Option<T> for nullable/optional fields
+- Kept placeholder structures temporarily for backward compatibility
+- All structures follow Rust naming conventions with proper serde mappings

+**Current State:**
+- All new data models implemented and ready for use
+- Code passes `cargo clippy` (warnings are for unused code due to migration)
+- Code compiles successfully with `cargo build`
+- Ready to implement API client functions in Phase 3

+**Next Steps:**
+- Begin Phase 3: Implement new API client functions
+- Create JWT brand_id extraction
+- Implement all API endpoints with retry logic

 ## Implementation Order (Recommended)